uakiferr/MEMO-F521/README.md

 - Preprocessing : preprocessing of the datasets.
 - Plots : All the R files to generates all the plots.
 - Functions : All the functions that I modified in order to generate and process the results.
+- Data : the type of data that I generated.